As technology becomes more and more a part of everyday life, organizations in every industry have to think about its impact.

 Even though many people think AI and automation will take jobs away, especially in the security industry, the opposite is true at his company.
 Cobalt Security Services - a long-time Silvertrac customer - started using ROG with Silvertrac to empower his guards - giving them more power and resources to conduct safe and efficient routes.

 Want to learn more about what AI can do for your security company?
-Silvertrac has teamed up with ROG and Cobalt Security Services for the next Thinkcurity Webinar on November 13th.
-They will be discussing their experience with AI and how it can be used for people of all experience levels.
-Register today to reserve your spot.
+Silvertrac teamed up with ROG and Cobalt Security Services for a Thinkcurity Webinar about their experience with AI and how it can be used for people of all experience levels.
+Check out the recording with a full Q&A here.